ApplyKCL/SNYProject/ReadMe.md

-### Initialize Program&DataBase
+### Initialize Program & DataBase

-After completing the environment setup, we now need to initialize the program and database.
+After completing the environment setup, we now need to initiate the program and database.
-Runnuing the following command to initiate the program and database.
+Running the following command to initiate the program and database.

 ```
 $ bash preprocess.sh